wp-plugins/ajax-event-calendar/readme.txt

 == Installation ==

 1. Follow the typical [WordPress plugin installation steps](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
-1. If you are unfamiliar with shortcode usage, learn about shortcodes.
+1. If you are unfamiliar with shortcode usage, [learn about shortcodes](http://codex.wordpress.org/Shortcode_API).
 1. To create a new calendar, add the [calendar] shortcode to the body of a page, a post or a text widget.
-1. To create a new event list, add the [eventlist] shortcode to the body of a page, a post or a text widget.
-As of version 1.0 [eventlist] replaces the Upcoming Events widget, scheduled for removal in the following plugin release.
+1. As of version 1.0 [eventlist] replaces the Upcoming Events widget.
+To create a new event list, simply add the [eventlist] shortcode to the body of a page, a post or a text widget, there is no visible change in front-end appearance.
-1. Shortcode display can be customized using these [Shortcode Options](http://code.google.com/p/wp-aec/wiki/ShortcodeOptions).
+1. For more advanced display settings, these are the available [customization options](http://code.google.com/p/wp-aec/wiki/ShortcodeOptions).
+1. If you encounter issues, be sure to check out the [answers to frequently asked questions](https://code.google.com/p/wp-aec/wiki/FrequentlyAskedQuestions).

 **IMPORTANT !**

-* When adding shortcodes to pages or posts be sure to use the WordPress HTML editor view - not the Visual editor view.
+* When adding shortcodes to pages or posts be sure to USE THE WORDPRESS HTML EDITOR VIEW, not the Visual editor view.
-* Your blog time zone option must be a city value - the plugin will not handle dates correctly when set to a numeric gmt_offset.
+* Your blog time zone option MUST BE A CITY VALUE, the plugin may not handle dates correctly when set to a numeric gmt_offset.
-* Be sure to backup critical event data (located in aec_event and aec_event_category tables) prior to upgrading the plugin.
-Choose a plugin from the WordPress Plugins Repository that can backup and restore custom (non-WordPress) tables.
+* PRIOR TO UPGRADING THE PLUGIN be sure to backup critical event data located in aec_event and aec_event_category tables.
+Select a plugin from the WordPress Plugins Repository that can backup and restore custom (non-WordPress) tables.

 == Frequently Asked Questions ==

 The [answers to frequently asked questions](https://code.google.com/p/wp-aec/wiki/FrequentlyAskedQuestions).

 == Screenshots ==